-When we looked, flights to Havana, Cuba in February, 2020 (the middle of Cuba's peak season) were over £200 more expensive than in June this year start of the shoulder season).
+When we looked, return flights to Malé, the Maldives in February 2024 (the middle of the Maldives’ peak season) were over £200 more expensive than in June the same year (start of the shoulder season).

 And this doesn’t just mean avoiding the British high season (July to early September), but also your destination’s.
-Cuba's peak season, for example, runs from December to April due to a combination of good weather and holiday season.
+The Maldives’ peak season, for example, runs from December to April due to a combination of good weather and the general holiday season.

 A small caveat to bear in mind here: look at the weather throughout the year where you plan to travel to.
 There’s no point saving money only to have a washout holiday.

-If you’re just after 10 days in the sun somewhere exotic with minimal fuss, then a package deal could save you - as the following examples shows.
+If you’re just after ten days in the sun somewhere exotic with minimal fuss, then a package deal could save you – as the following example shows.

-Return flights from London to Cancun, Mexico in January (8-18) cost £550pp alone, while a package for flights and a hotel (three-star, room only) was only £522 – it's cheaper and your 10 nights .
+The best return flights from London to Bangkok, Thailand in September (flying Tuesday 24) cost £718pp alone, while a package for flights and a hotel (three-star, room only) was only £698 – it's cheaper and you're ten nights up.

 It could also be worth calling into your local travel agent to see what they can offer.
 When hunting for a travel bargain, there’s no harm in checking all the options available to you.

 Once a long-distance flight has been released, it will generally only get more expensive as time passes.
-That means leaving it last-minute is a bit of a waste of time.
+That means leaving it to the last minute is a bit of a waste of time – and money.
 To stand the best chance of getting a cheap price, look to book as early as possible.

-Please note: All prices were correct at the time of writing and are subject to changed.
+Please note: All prices were correct at the time of writing and are subject to change.
 All fares are based on two adults travelling on return flights.